hideyukiinada/transfer-learning/readme.md

 1. If specified in command line, save the model to be served with [TensorFlow serving](https://www.tensorflow.org/tfx/serving/) (export_model()).
 Note that this function is using now deprecated [tf.saved_model.simple_save () function](https://www.tensorflow.org/api_docs/python/tf/saved_model/simple_save), so you may want to update in the future.

 ## 3.4.
 Module
-By default, a default module to be downloaded and retrained is set to https://tfhub.dev/google/imagenet/inception_v3/feature_vector/1.
+By default, a default module to be downloaded and re-trained is set to https://tfhub.dev/google/imagenet/inception_v3/feature_vector/1.
 This can be overridden with the --tfhub_module argument:

 ```
   parser.add_argument(